loopbackio/loopback.io/pages/en/contrib/LTS.md

  Semver-minor changes are only permitted if required for bug fixes.
 Semver-major changes are only permitted if required for critical security and bug fixes.

-## Maintenance versions
+## Maintenance LTS

-When a new major version (for example, 4.0) is released, the oldest LTS version (for example, 2.x) enters maintenance mode, where it will stay at least for another six months and so long as the Node.js LTS versions available at release time are maintained by the Node.js project.
+When a new major version (for example, 4.0) is released, the oldest Active LTS version (for example, 2.x) enters Maintenance LTS mode, where it will stay for so long as the Node.js LTS versions available at release time are maintained by the Node.js project, but at least for six months.

-Once a release moves into maintenance mode, only critical bugs, critical security fixes, and documentation updates will be permitted.
+Once a release moves into Maintenance LTS mode, only critical bugs, critical security fixes, and documentation updates will be permitted.